 The Formula 1 season is an exciting time for motoring enthusiasts and tourists alike.
-It is considered the pinnacle of automobile motor sports and takes fans across the globe and 2018 is no exception.
+It is considered the pinnacle of automobile motor sports and takes fans across the globe and this year is no exception.
 Starting in Melbourne and covering 21 races across five continents this is one of the most complex and impressive logistics operations out there.

 So, how do you transport 20 cars, ten race driving teams, 20 drivers and 2,000 tons of freight across 130,000km over a period of nine months?
 Thomas Nieszner, President and Global Head of Motorsport at DHL speaks to Logistics & Materials Handling about the project and how the key to success is impeccable planning and a will to succeed.

 The 2018 Formula 1 season kicked off earlier this year in Melbourne, Australia and this year’s season will see races take place in China, Singapore, Azerbaijan and Abu Dhabi to name a few.
 It also the return of races in France and Germany.